 LSD = Least Significant Difference, CV = Coefficient of Variation, T1 = Trial 1, T2 = Trial 2

 Hygromix had highest weights that were significantly different from those of other media in both trials.
-In both trials, soil had a higher fresh weigh compared to both CFM1 and CFM2, which had no significant differences between them.
+In both trials, soil had a higher fresh weight compared to both CFM1 and CFM2, which had no significant differences between them.
 There was no significant difference in dry weight for soil, CFM1 and CFM2, as well as fresh weight for halo and hydro-primed seedlings.
 Mean dry weight was higher in hydro-primed treatments in trail 1, but it was not significantly different from halo-primed ones.
 In trail 2, halo-priming had a higher dry weight that was significantly different from that for hydro and no priming, which had no significant difference between them.

 The combined factor effect was significant (P<0.0001) on both fresh and dry weights of sweet pepper seedlings.
-Highest fresh weight of 8.15 g and 9.60 g was recorded for HP1L and HP2L in trials one and two, respectively.
+Highest fresh weight of 8.15 g and 9.60 g was recorded for HP1L and HP2L in trials 1 and 2, respectively.
 Fresh weight of HP1L was not significantly different compared to that of HP2L and HP2O in trail 1.
 In trail 2, the fresh weight of HP2L was significantly different compared to that of the rest of the combinations.
 The highest dry weight of 1.62 g was for HP2O in trail 1, while it was 2.87 g for HP1G in trail 2.
 Lowest dry weight of 0.0 g was for most of the CFM1, CFM2 and soil-based treatments (Table 9) in both trials.